kajott/PixelView/README.md

 Alternatively, run the executable with the full path of an image file as a command-line argument (e.g. by dragging and dropping an image file from the file manager onto the PixelView executable).
 In this case, PixelView will start up directly in full-screen mode and show the image.

-PixelView has three basic view modes:
+PixelView has four basic view modes:
 - **Fit** mode fits the whole image into the screen or window, leaving black bars around it if the aspect ratios don't match.
 This is the default mode when a new image is opened.
 - **Fill** mode shows the center of the image so that it fills the entire screen, cropping away parts of the image if the aspect ratios don't match.
 - **Free** mode can show any part of the image with any magnification.
 This mode is automatically entered if the user pans or zooms around in the image.
+- **Panel** mode is only available for *very* wide or tall images.
+It splits the whole image into multiple strips that are laid out on the screen next to each other, giving a good overview of the whole image.

 In addition, there's two scaling modes: normal and integer-only scaling.
 Normal mode allows any zoom level and will try to display the image with little to no aliasing at all times.
 In integer scaling mode, only integral scaling factors are allowed, with the following side effects:
 - When zooming in, pixels are shown as squares with an integer size, eliminating any aliasing.
 - The Fit and Fill modes will respect integer scaling too, possibly causing the image to _not_ fill the entire screen.
 The user can, however, allow some amount of cropping along the edges in order to enable a higher zoom level.
-- Integer scaling is not available for images with non-square pixels, because those features just don't mix.
+- Integer scaling is not available for images with non-square pixels or in panel mode, because those features just don't mix.

 For very tall or wide images, PixelView supports an automatic smooth scrolling feature where the visible area of the image is moved by a constant number of pixels with every video frame.